 The catered lunches are ordered on a daily basis at 9:00 a.m. so that the meals arrive on time.
 It is important that the office is notified prior to that time should your child be late due to an outside appointment if they will need a catered lunch.
 After this time, parents are responsible for providing their child with a lunch.
 A lunch menu will be sent home monthly with your child.

 Catered lunches for PK students are provided with enrollment.
 Students in grades K-12 must purchase a lunch if they do not bring one from home.
-Lunch tickets may be purchased in the school office and the cost added to your monthly bill.
+Lunch tickets may be purchased in the school office or by sending money throught the paypal link below.
 Lunches are $4.00 each.
 Lunches may not be charged.
 Parents will be notified before a student's lunch ticket expires.

 If your child is unable to eat any item on the lunch provided from the school, due to an allergy, you must send an ENTIRE lunch for that day.
 We are unable to give them a partial lunch.

 Students may not bring a lunch from home and have a catered lunch as well.
 We do not have the space at the tables for two lunches.